aarcher171/anly590/anly590_HW0_Archer.md

 # creat and plot lasso
 lasso.mod <- glmnet(x, y, alpha = 1)
 #plot(lasso.mod, xvar = "lambda", lwd = 2)

+# save image and place in markdown so it will show up in markdown file on github
 dev.copy(png, "lassoco.png", width=8, height=6, units="in", res=100)
 ```